theChris84/react-workshop/assignment-2.md

 ## 2.2 Add Minimum and Maximum

 In addition to current temperature and humidity, the minimum and maximum of those values over time shall be shown.

-Adapt your new component so that it keeps track of the minimum and maximum in its state.
 Make sure that after each new emitted value from the sensor, the current, minimum, and maximum values are updated.

-Notice how each instance of the component has its own independant state.

 ### Hints